How to Volunteer

 4-H youth are leaders.
 They pursue their passions.
 They are critical thinkers and solve problems.
 YOU are the key to their success!

 We need adult volunteers to mentor 4-H youth, lead local 4-H clubs, organize events, or teach fun science activities in after school programs.
 No experience necessary-we'll train you.
-But you must be 18 years old--or 25 to chaperone overnight trips--and pass a criminal background check.
+You must be at least 18 years old.

-For more information about volunteering with 4-H in Santa Clara County, please contact the 4-H secretary at the County 4-H Office.
+For more information about volunteering with 4-H in Santa Clara County, please contact the 4-H Youth Development Program Representative, Susan Weaver at email@example.com or 408-282-3119.

-In 4-H after school clubs, volunteers teach experiential science for one hour, once a week for 10 weeks.
+In 4-H after school clubs, volunteers partner with teens to train and teach hands-on science activities for one hour, once a week for 10 weeks.

 - Community Leader or Assistant Community Leader